-I am pleased to present the 2020 Florissant Police Department Annual Report.
-On the following pages you will find a snapshot of the work that the dedicated men and women of this Police department undertook in 2020.
-Despite the catastrophic impact that the pandemic had on the economy and public health, our department continued to provide the highest quality police services to the residents of the City of Florissant.
+It is my pleasure to present the 2021 Florissant Police Department Annual Report.
+In this report you will get a glimpse into the work that the devoted men and women of this Police department undertook in 2021.
+Despite the lingering catastrophic impact that the pandemic had on the economy and public health, our department continued to provide the highest quality police services to the residents of the City of Florissant.